dpwright/srs/README.md

 In the following two commands, the IDs we're passing in match those we passed in when creating the exercises previously.
-Strictly speaking, the full IDs are `exercises/勉強.recognition` and `exercises/勉強.production` respectively, but since the `schedule` command only ever interacts with exercises and never data, we can drop the section name.
+Strictly speaking, the full IDs are `exercises/recognition` and `exercises/production` respectively, but since the `schedule` command always expects the exercise and data fields to come in the same order (exercise name first), we can drop the section name.

-    $ srs schedule -s SuperMemo2 勉強.recognition
+    $ srs schedule -s SuperMemo2 recognition 勉強 schedule/pending/20120708003132.386
-    schedule/pending/20120708003132.386
-    $ srs schedule -s SuperMemo2 勉強.production
+    $ srs schedule -s SuperMemo2 production 勉強 schedule/pending/20120708003149.754
-    schedule/pending/20120708003149.754

 ### Doing some reps -- new exercises